horvathi94/hoomd-lab/README.md

 # HOOMD-lab

 Designed to run simulations specified in *yaml* format.
-To learn more about the *yaml* files format check out the examples in the showcase/examples direcotory.
+To learn more about the *yaml* files format check out the examples in the showcase/examples directory.

 # TODO: